kemitchell/irs-form-1023/schedule-b.md

 ##### a

 Do you normally have a regularly scheduled curriculum, a regular faculty of qualified teachers, a regularly enrolled student body, and facilities where your educational activities are regularly carried on?
-If “No,” do not complete the remainder of Schedule B.
+If "No," do not complete the remainder of Schedule B.

 - [ ] Yes